Mike Cameron (politician)

 Michael David Cameron (born July 21, 1959) is an American minister and politician from Georgia.
-Cameron is a Republican member of Georgia House of Representatives for District 1.
+Cameron is a Republican member of the Georgia House of Representatives for District 1.

 Early life

 On July 21, 1959, Cameron was born in Chattanooga, Tennessee.
 Cameron and his family lived in Rossville, Georgia and Lookout Valley, Tennessee.
 In 1977, Cameron graduated from Lookout Valley High School.